Learn about the crashing error in Pokemon Legends Z-A while using Nintendo Switch’s docked mode, including possible fixes to try.

 Both those titles benefit from the 120 Hz mode when docked.
 To enable/disable the 120 Hz mode on the Switch 2, follow these steps:

-Do note that the 120 Hz Output toggle is only applicable to the docked mode.
-The setting doesn’t affect handheld mode.
+Do note that the 120 Hz Output toggle only applies to docked mode.
+The setting does not affect handheld mode.

 We provide the latest news and create guides for Pokemon Legends Z-A. Meanwhile, you can check out the following articles or catch us playing games on YouTube: